-Does travel insurance cover riding motorcycles and scooters overseas?
+Does travel insurance cover riding motorcycles, mopeds and scooters overseas?

-Just like ski insurance for snow sports or health insurance for specific pre-existing medical conditions, motorcycle insurance for riding a bike or scooter overseas may not be automatically included in your travel insurance.
+Just like ski insurance for snow sports or health insurance for specific pre-existing medical conditions, motorcycle insurance for riding a motorbike, moped or scooter overseas may not be automatically included in your travel insurance.